pp4rs/DEPRECATED-installation-guide/docs/gitInstall.md

 During the course we will show you how to host some of your work on GitHub and the Economics Department's internal GitLab server.
 You will need to setup accounts for each of these:

 *   Please [register](https://github.com/join) for a [GitHub](https://github.com/) account
 *   Sign into the [Economics Department's GitLab server](https://econgit.uzh.ch/).
 Use your UZH shortname and your web-access password (same as for OLAT).
 You will need to access "Econ Git" while on-site at UZH or whilst using a UZH VPN if you are off-site.

+!!! danger "Non-UZH Economics Students"
+    The UZH Department of Economics has a internal Git server that may be hard for you to access.
+    It looks and behaves almost identically to [GitLab](https://about.gitlab.com/).
+    We recommend that you register for an account here, so you can follow along in class.

 ## Mac Users

 On MacOS, download and install Git from [here](http://git-scm.com/download/mac).
 Also install the command-line auto-completion script, as described [here](https://git-scm.com/book/en/v1/Git-Basics-Tips-and-Tricks#Auto-Completion).